katway17/katway17/README.md

 - **Version Control**: Git & GitHub
 - **APIs, Databases, Authentication & Security**

-I'm not a pro yet, but I'm getting there! 💪
+I'm not a pro yet, but I will be! 💪

 ## ⚡ Fun Facts About Me
 - I have **44 siblings**.